SACA: Selective Attention-Based Clustering Algorithm: Introduction

-This paper addresses a major limitation of density-based clustering algorithms: their dependence on the fine-tuning of input parameters (two in the case of DBSCAN, or three in Hierarchical DBSCAN).
-We present a novel clustering algorithm inspired by the concept of selective attention.
-Our method minimizes the need for user-defined parameters by computing a threshold derived from intrinsic dataset characteristics to temporarily exclude sparse or low-density points.
-A preliminary cluster structure is formed, after which the excluded points are reintegrated to finalize the results.
-The algorithm requires no parameter tuning for most use cases.
-For specific, rare cases where clusters exhibit extreme overlap, our method simplifies parameter adjustment through a single, intuitive integer parameter called the Attention Selectivity Coefficient ($C$).
-Increasing $C$ makes the algorithm more sensitive to localized structures, allowing it to separate nearby clusters and control the level of granularity in complex, hierarchical datasets.
-This rule provides a simple, intuitive guideline for parameter selection without requiring extensive trial and error or specialized domain knowledge.
-Moreover, since $C$ is an integer, the possible parameter values are limited, further simplifying the tuning process.
-Overall, the method operates with minimal configuration, making it effectively parameter-free in most practical scenarios.
+This paper tackles a key limitation of conventional density-based clustering algorithms, their strong dependence on fine-tuned input parameters (two in the case of DBSCAN).
+We introduce a novel algorithm, the Selective Attention-Based Clustering Algorithm (SACA), loosely inspired by the concept of selective attention.
+SACA substantially reduces the reliance on user-defined parameters by computing an adaptive threshold derived from intrinsic dataset characteristics to temporarily exclude sparse or low-density points.
+A preliminary cluster structure is then established, after which the excluded points are systematically reintegrated to finalize the clustering outcome.
+In most practical applications, SACA operates without any need for parameter tuning.
+In rare scenarios where clusters exhibit extreme overlap, a single, intuitive integer parameter, the Attention Selectivity Coefficient ($C$), provides a simple means to adjust sensitivity.
+Increasing $C$ enhances the algorithm’s ability to identify localized structures, providing control over the clustering resolution in intricate or multi-level datasets.
+This mechanism offers a clear and interpretable guideline for parameter adjustment, eliminating the need for extensive trial and error or specialized domain knowledge.
+Altogether, SACA offers three major contributions to the field: